 That being said, keeping your message broad enough to impact a lot of people while also hitting specific key points can make it easier.

 Here are 25 writing prompts about relationships and love:

 - Tell a story about how you see love.

 - Write about what’s most important in a relationship.

-- Write about your idea of a successful relationship.
+- Your idea of a successful relationship.

 - Write about how your friendships play a part in your relationships.

 - How self-doubt can affect your search for love.

 - Write about how to love someone else in a way they need.